 - research work synopsis;

-- Subject to regulation 5(10) a PhD scholar shall be ceased to continue his/her studies if he/she fails to complete 18 Cr.
-Hrs. coursework within four regular semesters with at least 3.00/4.00 CGPA,.
+- Subject to regulation 5(10), a PhD scholar shall cease to continue his/her studies if he/she fails to complete 18 Cr.
+Hrs. coursework within six regular semesters with at least 3.00/4.00 CGPA.

-5. Registration.— (1) The maximum allowable registration of credit hours in a Spring or Fall semester shall be nine (09) Cr.
-Hrs. while in a Summer semester it shall be three (03) Cr.
+- The maximum allowable registration in a Spring or Fall semester shall be nine (09) Cr.
+Hrs., while in a Summer semester, it shall be three (03) Cr.
 Hrs.

 - A PhD scholar shall register in each regular semester.